-Under the Articles of Association, Orkla has a Nomination Committee; its members are elected by the General Meeting.
-The instructions for the Nomination Committee have been adopted by the General Meeting and may be found on Orkla's website.
+Under the Articles of Association, Orkla has a Nomination Committee whose members are elected by the General Meeting.
+The instructions for the Nomination Committee have been adopted by the General Meeting and can be found on Orkla's website.
 The Nomination Committee consists of two to five members, who are elected for a term of up to two years.
 The General Meeting elects the Chair and members of the Nomination Committee and determines their remuneration.
-The Committee is tasked with submitting the following reasoned recommendations:
+The Committee is tasked with submitting the following reasoned recommendations.

-- • Recommendation to the General Meeting: - election of shareholder-elected members and deputy members to the company's Board of Directors - · election of members and the Chair of the Nomination Committee - remuneration of the Board of Directors and the Nomination Committee - Recommendation to the body that elects the Chair of the Board of Directors: - election of the Chair of the Board of Directors (for this purpose, the Nomination Committee is supplemented by a representative appointed by the employee representatives on the Board)
+- Recommendation to the General Meeting: - election of shareholder-elected members and deputy members to the company's Board of Directors - election of members and the Chair of the Nomination Committee - remuneration of the Board of Directors and the Nomination Committee - Recommendation to the body that elects the Chair of the Board of Directors: - election of the Chair of the Board of Directors (for this purpose, the Nomination Committee is supplemented by a representative appointed by the employee representatives on the Board)

-The instructions for the Nomination Committee contain further guidelines for the preparation and implementation of elections to the Nomination Committee and the Board of Directors, as well as criteria for eligibility, general requirements regarding recommendations, the number of members in the Committee and their term of service, and detailed procedural rules for the work of the Nomination Committee.
-Information regarding the composition of the Nomination Committee, which members are up for election and how input and proposals may be submitted to the Committee is posted on Orkla's website.
+The instructions for the Nomination Committee contain further guidelines on the preparation and implementation of elections to the Nomination Committee and the Board of Directors, eligibility criteria, general requirements regarding recommendations, and the number of Committee members and their term of service, as well as detailed procedural rules for the Committee's work.
+Information on the composition of the Nomination Committee, which members are up for election and how input and proposals may be submitted to the Committee is posted on Orkla's website.

-The composition of the Nomination Committee is intended to ensure that the interests of all the shareholders are served, and meets the requirement of the NUES Code of Practice as regards independence of the company's management and Board of Directors.
-None of the members of the Nomination Committee sit on the Board of Directors of Orkla ASA.
+The composition of the Nomination Committee is intended to ensure that the interests of all shareholders are served. and meets the requirements of the NUES Code of Practice regarding the Committee's independence of company management and the Board of Directors.
+No Nomination Committee members sit on the Board of Directors of Orkla ASA.
 Neither the President and CEO nor other senior executives are members of the Committee.
-On page 212, information is provided regarding the composition of the Nomination Committee and the number of Orkla ASA shares owned by committee members as at 31 December 2023.
+On page 32, information is provided about the composition of the Nomination Committee and the number of Orkla ASA shares owned by Committee members as at 31 December 2024.

-8. The Board of Directors, composition and independence

-The General Meeting elects shareholder-elected members to the Board.
-The composition of the Board of Directors is intended to serve the interests of all the shareholders and meet the company's need for competence, capacity and diversity.
-The Board's composition satisfies the requirements of the NUES Code of Practice as regards Board members' independence of the company's management, main shareholders and material business relationships.
+8. The Board of Directors, composition and independence The General Meeting elects shareholder-elected members to the Board.
+The composition of the Board of Directors is intended to serve the interests of all shareholders and to meet the company's need for expertise, capacity and diversity.
+The Board's composition satisfies the requirements of the NUES Code of Practice as regards Board members' independence of company management, main shareholders and material business relationships.

 Two of the Board members are defined as non-independent of the company's main shareholders.
-All the Board members are defined as independent of the company's management or material business relationships.
-There are few instances in which Board members are disqualified from considering Board matters.
-Representatives of the executive management are not members of the company's Board of Directors.
+All of the shareholderelected Board members are defined as independent of company management and material business relationships.
+There are few instances in which Board members are disgualified from considering Board matters.
+Representatives of executive management do not serve on the Board of Directors.

 Under Article 5 of Orkla's Articles of Association, the Chair and the other shareholder-elected members of the Board may be elected for a term of up to two years.
-Over a long period of time, however, a term of one year for shareholder-elected members has been applied, on the grounds that an annual assessment of the overall composition of the Board will ensure greater flexibility.
+However, it is long-standing practice that shareholder-elected Board members only serve for a one-year term, on the grounds that an annual assessment of the Board's overall composition will ensure greater flexibility.
 There are no other provisions in the Articles of Association governing the appointment and replacement of Board members.